-- Students wishing to create a new organization must request an application from the Student Activities Coordinator.
-The application must include the name of the organization, its purpose, objectives, recommendation for a faculty advisor, procedures for electing officers, means and methods for financing, and other information as requested by the Dean of Students. - The organization must receive approval from the Coordinator of Student Activities, the Dean of Students, the Vice President of Student Services, and the President of the College before becoming an official college organization.
+- Students wishing to create a new organization must request an application from the Director of Student Activities.
+The application period for establishing a new organization is spring semester; applications received during the fall semester will be considered for approval for the following academic year.
+The application must include the name of the organization, its purpose, objectives, recommendation for a faculty advisor, procedures for electing officers, means and methods for financing, and other information as requested by the Dean of Students. - The organization must receive approval from the Director of Student Activities, the Dean of Students, the Senior Vice President of Student Services, and the President of the College before becoming an official college organization